 In April 2017 our Zelkova-team organized a scientific expedition to Vietnam in order to explore and collect iconographic material of Juglandaceae of this fascinating country as well as to officially sign the Memorandum of Understanding (MoU) between the University of Fribourg (Switzerland) and the Vietnam National University of Forestry (VNUF).
 The ceremony took place on 11th of April 2017 in Hanoi and was accompanied by a meeting with the president of VNUF Prof. Tran Van Chu, Prof. Hoàng Văn Sâm (Director of International Cooperation Division at VNUF) and Prof. Gregor Kozlowski on behalf of the University of Fribourg.

 Vietnam is one of the main centers of species and genera diversity of this relict tree family, with minimum 10 species representing 6 genera: Rhoiptelea chiliantha, Alfaropsis roxburghiana, Platycarya strobilacea, Engelhardia (2 spp.), Pterocarya (2 spp.) and Carya (3 spp.).
-Thre regions were explored: Ba Vi National Park, Cuc Phuong National Park as well as Con Dao National Park.
+Three regions were explored: Ba Vi National Park, Cuc Phuong National Park as well as Con Dao National Park.

 We would like to thank our partners at the Vietnam National University of Forestry (VNUF) in Hanoi as well as all field guides and research assistants for their help in finding populations in topographically very difficult terrain.
-Special thanks go to Prof. Hoàng Văn Sâm and Ha Pham (VNUF) as well as the direction of the Con Dao National Park.
+Special thanks go to Prof. Hoàng Văn Sâm and Pham Thanh Ha (VNUF) as well as the direction of the Con Dao National Park.

 A high diversity of Carya species across the East Coast